Branched covering representation of non-orientable $4$-manifolds: Decomposing a non-orientable manifold

 Here, we recall a standard way to decompose a non-orientable manifold into suitable pieces.
-Such a decomposition turns out to be useful in building branched coverings by using tools from the orientable setting.
+Such a decomposition turns out to be useful for constructing branched coverings of non-orientable manifolds using tools from the orientable setting.
+We state the following lemma in the smooth category.
+As noticed in the introduction, this result has a PL counterpart for every $n \leq 4$.

-\begin{lemma} For any closed connected non-orientable smooth $n$-mani\-fold $M$, there is a closed connected orientable smooth $(n-1)$-submani\-fold $N \subset M$ such that $[N] = \Pd(w_1(M))$ and $M' = M \setminus \Int T(N,M)$ is also connected and orientable.
-Moreover, $N$ can be chosen in such a way that $T(N,M)$ is trivial if and only if $w_1(M) \in H^1(M;\Z_2)$ admits an integral lift. \end{lemma}
+\begin{lemma} For any closed connected non-orientable smooth $n$-mani\-fold $X$, there is a closed connected orientable smooth $(n-1)$-submani\-fold $Y \subset X$ such that $[Y] = \Pd(w_1(X))$ and $X' = X \setminus \Int T(Y,X)$ is also connected and orientable.
+Moreover, $Y$ can be chosen in such a way that $T(Y,X)$ is trivial if and only if $w_1(X) \in H^1(X;\Z_2)$ admits an integral lift. \end{lemma}

-\begin{proof} Let $N \subset M$ be a closed $(n-1)$-manifold representing the $\Z_2$-Poincaré dual of the first Stiefel--Whitney class of $M$ (cf. \cite[Théorème II.26]{T}), i.e.
+\begin{proof} Let $Y \subset X$ be a closed $(n-1)$-manifold representing the $\Z_2$-Poincaré dual of the first Stiefel--Whitney class of $X$ (cf. \cite[Théorème II.26]{T}), i.e.